K-PaaS/application-platform-guide-eng/install/portal/vm_type_ui.md

 1. If the information cannot be retrieved and an error occurs when the page is moved, the DB information config must be modified and restarted after moving to the common-api VM.

 ### <div id="3.4"/> 3.4.
 Log
-You can check the log of each instance on the Paas-TA Portal.
+You can check the log of each instance on the K-PaaS AP Portal.
 1. Access the Instance to check the logs.
     > bosh ssh -d [deployment name] [instance name]